top of page

 Old Europe has long been my own personal go-to for dessert in downtown Asheville.
 By virtue of its location, just north of Pack Square—downtown's beating heart—I find my wanderings often take me into proximity of this exemplary café.

-A potential visitor here should note that the café's environs are remarkably narrow.
-If it's not too busy, I’d describe the interior as cozy, even romantic.
+A potential visitor here should note that the café's environs are typically filled to the brim.
 If it is busy day, typically Saturday or Sunday, you may find it to be a bit of a hassle.
 Then again, I would gladly elbow, trip, shove, slap, wrestle, and/or defenestrate any number of innocent bystanders just to win a table at Old Europe.
-I suppose it’s a question of how far you’ll go for a pastry.
+I suppose it’s all a question of how far you’ll go for a pastry.

 When do They Close?
 10pm on weekdays, 11pm Friday through Sunday.